ccao-data/model-condo-avm/README.md

 feature unique to the condo model.
 See [Condo Strata](#condo-strata) for more information about how strata is used and calculated.

-> :warning: **NOTE** :warning:
->
-> Recently, the CCAO has started to manually collect high-level
-> condominium data, including total building square footage and
-> estimated unit square footage/number of bedrooms.
-This data is sourced
-> from listings and a number of additional third-party sources and is
-> available for the North and South triads only.

 ### Features Used

-Because our office (mostly) cannot observe individual condo unit characteristics, we must rely on aggregate geospatial features, economic features, [strata](#condo-strata), and time of sale to determine condo assessed values.
+Because our individual condo unit characteristics are sparse and incomplete, we must rely on aggregate geospatial features, economic features, [strata](#condo-strata), and time of sale to determine condo assessed values.
 The features in the table below are the ones used in the 2023 assessment model.